How to lowercase a string in Python

 Real-world applications

-Understanding how to correctly lowercase strings is key to building reliable features like email normalization and spell checkers.
+Beyond just fixing errors, lower() is essential for building robust features like email normalization and case-insensitive spell checkers.

 Using lower() for email normalization